 Chris Philips has been a steady name on the London airways for over 30 years playing jazz, soul, r&b, hip hop and dance music.
 He is currently the morning show host and Head of Music at Jazz FM UK and also presents The Blueprint every Saturday night at 10pm, a three hour focus on new jazz.
 He was also one of the initial team that created London’s radio station Mi-Soul and an early presenter with his show Instant Vintage.

-Music schooling was though late 1970s London clubs like George Power’s ‘Crackers’ and at The 100 Club on a Saturday with Ronnie L soaking up heavy jazz-funk and boogie followed by visits to the legendary Groove Records in Greek Street to get them in.
+Music schooling came via legendary London clubs like George Power’s ‘Crackers’ in Wardour Street and The 100 Club on Oxford Street on a Saturday afternoons with Ronnie L in the late 1970s, soaking up heavy jazz-funk and boogie.
+This was usually followed by visits to the legendary Groove Records in Greek Street to get them in.

 A devoted listener to London pirate stations Radio Invicta, JFM, Horizon Radio and Solar, Chris entered radio with two ground breaking stations of his own.
 He was part of the UK’s first ever jazz radio station K-Jazz that came to life every Sunday in the mid 1980s, at one point from his garage in south London reaching out across London with a line-up including some of today’s stellar names like Gilles Peterson, Jez Nelson, Kevin Beadle and Bob Jones.
 Then came Chris’s Starpoint Radio, a maverick soul and jazz radio station that still exists today online.
 There were relentless late night sessions and aerial installations on icy roofs as the battle went on to keep the music on radios.